Skip to content

 Spend the day at Inch Beach

 Although the name of this beach may lead you to believe it is small, it is quite the opposite.
-In fact, Inch beach is actually quite long!
+Inch beach is quite long!
 Inch Beach is a stunning beach that is a hugely popular spot for surfers.
-If you want to try surfing for a day why not opt for one of the various surf lessons that are available on the beach and surf the day away.
-Well, try to anyways.
-You can’t beat a day on the beach whether you want to walk the length and breath of the sand shore or swim in the sea it is up to you decide.
+If you want to try surfing for a day, why not opt for one of the various surf lessons available on the beach and surf the day away?
+Well, try to anyway.
+You can’t beat a day on the beach.
+Whether you want to walk the length and breadth of the sand shore or swim in the sea, it is up to you to decide.

 Drive Slea Head

-Slea head drive is a very scenic loop that offers fantastic views throughout.
-It is up to you what direction you want to drive in as the loop starts and finishes in the Dingle Peninsula.
-You should allow yourself a couple of hours to complete this drive as trust me you will want to stop off at some of the amazing viewpoints along the way.
+Slea Head Drive is a very scenic loop that offers fantastic views throughout.
+The loop starts and finishes in the Dingle Peninsula, so it is up to you what direction you want to drive in.
+You should allow yourself a couple of hours to complete this drive, as, trust me, you will want to stop off at some of the unique viewpoints along the way.

 Walk Dún Chaoin Pier

-During your Slea Head drive you should stop by to walk down to Dún Chaoin pier.
+During your Slea Head drive, you should stop by to walk down to Dún Chaoin pier.
 Walk, not drive.
-Don’t make the mistake as many before and drive down Dún Chaoin pier.
-As you walk down you will be greeted by the most stunning view of Dún Chaoin pier looking out to the Atlantic Ocean.
-This makes for a very Instagram worthy picture opportunity.
+Don’t make the same mistake as many before and drive down Dún Chaoin pier.
+Walking down, you will be greeted by the most stunning view of Dún Chaoin pier, looking out to the Atlantic Ocean.
+This makes for a very Instagram-worthy picture opportunity.

 Conor’s Pass

-If you are brave enough to drive cliffside then Conor’s pass will give a beautiful scenic view.
-I would not advise Conor’s pass to very nervous drivers as the road can get quite narrow and very bendy.
-It is important to take your time when driving Conor’s pass.
-The spectacular views are definitely worth the drive.
+Conor’s Pass offers a beautiful scenic view if you are brave enough to drive cliffside.
+However, I would not advise Conor’s Pass to very nervous drivers, as the road can narrow and be very bendy.
+It is essential to take your time when driving Conor’s Pass.
+The spectacular views are worth the drive.

 5. Places to Eat in Dingle

-When you are walking around and touring Dingle you are sure to build up an appetite.
-Dingle will satisfy your hunger with its amazing fresh food.
+Walking around and touring Dingle, you will surely build an appetite.
+Dingle will satisfy your hunger with its unique fresh food.
 Here are three restaurants that are worth a visit while in Dingle:

 The Fishbox

 The Fishbox does not disappoint.
-You are guaranteed good quality food here and if fish isn’t for you, they also serve gorgeous chicken meals too.
-Some of the dished the Fishbox serves are good old reliable fish and chips, crispy chili monkfish and prawn and monkfish curry.
+You are guaranteed good quality food here, and if fish isn’t for you, they also serve gorgeous chicken meals.
+The Fishbox serves some dishes: good old reliable fish and chips, crispy chilli monkfish and prawn and monkfish curry.
 Every dish is as delicious as the next.
-If you take any information from this article it should be this: Eat at the Fishbox.
+If you take any information from this article, it should be as follows: Eat at the Fishbox.

 John Beeny’s Pub

-If you are in the mood for music, food and drink, John Beeny’s Pub is the place for you.
-The food is fresh and tasty and their desserts are delicious.
+John Beeny’s Pub is the place for you if you are in the mood for music, food and drink.
+The food is fresh and tasty, and their desserts are delicious.
 You can get anything from lite bites, sandwiches and main course meals throughout the day.
-Service is also very friendly and attentive.
-What’s not to love!
+Service is also amiable and attentive.
+What’s not to love?

 My Boy Blue

-For breakfast, lunch or brunch, My Boy Blue is the place to go.
-Whether it is pancakes and muffins or burritos and chicken melts, My Boy Blue has you covered.
-If you are in need of a lovely place to grab a bite to eat and enjoy a lovely coffee, you have come to the right place.
-You cant go far wrong by walking in through this cafes door.
+My Boy Blue is the place to go for breakfast, lunch, or brunch.
+Whether you’re looking for pancakes and muffins or burritos and chicken melts, My Boy Blue has you covered.
+If you’re looking for a lovely place to grab a bite to eat and enjoy a lovely coffee, you’ve come to the right place.
+You can’t go far wrong by walking through this cafe’s door.

-Sidenote: If you are planning on visiting Dingle during its off season such as January and February, just beware that many cafes and restaurants tend to close during this off period.
-Some pubs and other places also use this time to renovate so may be only partially open.
+Sidenote: If you plan on visiting Dingle during its off-season, such as January and February, just beware that many cafes and restaurants tend to close during this period.
+Some pubs and other places also use this time to renovate so they may only be partially open.
 Always check in advance to see if places are open.

-Without a doubt Dingle should be at the top of your list of things to do when you visit Ireland, make sure it is a long stop on your Wild Atlantic Way Route.
-With so much to offer and so many memories to be made Dingle is just waiting for you to visit.
+Undoubtedly, Dingle should be at the top of your list of things to do when you visit Ireland.
+Make sure it is a long stop on your Wild Atlantic Way Route.
+With so much to offer and many memories to make, Dingle is just waiting for you to visit.

 Leave a comment